 Leaked iOS 16 features coming to iPhones

-iOS 16 will not introduce a major redesign, according to information that leaked out of Apple.
+While there are plenty of changes expected in iOS 16, it will not introduce a major redesign, according to information that leaked out of Apple.
 The user interface will look much like the current version.
+Just with lots of tweaks.

 There will also be changes in iOS 16 as a result of new hardware.
 For example, iPhone 14 Pro models reportedly will have a “hole punch and pill” screen cutouts, not a notch.
-And the top-tier models could add a 48MP rear camera.
+The Pro models are also expected to have always-on displays.
+Plus, the top-tier models could add a 48MP rear camera.

 As for the iOS 16 release date, it depends on what you mean by “release.”
 It’ll undoubtedly be announced on June 6 during the WWDC22 opening keynote.
 Developers will probably be seeded the first beta on that date.
 But the full version likely won’t arrive until September, when this year’s iPhones hit store shelves.

-Speaking of keeping a tight lid on leaks, virtually nothing is known about the next version of the Mac operating system.
-It’ll almost certainly be called macOS 13, but beyond that is just speculation.
+Speaking of keeping a tight lid on leaks, not much is known about the next version of the Mac operating system.

 There are hopes that the new version will let users back up their Macs to iCloud, as iPhone and iPad already can.
 And some people are asking for Home screen widgets that act like the ones on iPhone and iPad.